 - 1. Be at least 21 years of age - 2.
 Have exhibited professional conduct and excellent moral and ethical behavior - 3.
 Have satisfactorily passed required examinations - 4.
 Have satisfactorily completed the program of study required by the degree - 5.
 Meet the graduation requirements for their program as listed in the catalog of entry and/or any subsequent or additional program requirements.
-In the event of an extension beyond the initial scheduled graduation date, the student must meet the graduation requirements for the class with whom the student graduates.
+In the event of an extension beyond the initial scheduled graduation date, the student must meet the graduation requirements for the class with whom the student graduates. - 6.
+Have satisfactorily discharged all financial obligations to the college - 7.
+Have been in residence at an AOA- or LCME-accredited college of medicine, the last two years of which must have been at the NYIT College of

-- 6. Have satisfactorily discharged all financial obligations to the college - 7.
-Have been in residence at an AOA- or LCME-accredited college of medicine, the last two years of which must have been at the NYIT College of Osteopathic Medicine - 8.
-Have passed the COMLEX-USA Level I, COMLEX-USA Level II CE and PE of the National Board of Osteopathic Medical Examiners (PE is not a requirement for the Class of 2022 due to Covid-19).
-Please note: COMLEX II CE and PE scores must be received by the College of Osteopathic Medicine prior to the scheduled graduation date.
+8. Have passed the COMLEX-USA Level 1, COMLEX-USA Level 2 CE of the National Board of Osteopathic Medical Examiners.
+Please note: COMLEX 2 CE score must be received by the College of Osteopathic Medicine prior to the scheduled graduation date.